richardmillen/zguide-examples/README.md

 The examples in this repo make extensive use of [Boost](http://www.boost.org/) and the C++ Standard Library.

 The C++ source files live in their own directories.
-For instance, all the code for the first example [ask and ye shall receive](http://zguide.zeromq.org/page:all#Ask-and-Ye-Shall-Receive) is in `.\ask-and-ye-shall-receive`.
+For instance, all the code for the first example [ask and ye shall receive](http://zguide.zeromq.org/page:all#Ask-and-Ye-Shall-Receive) is in `./ask-and-ye-shall-receive`.

 ## Why Does This Repository Exist?